 4. Let Go of Perfection

 Remember that your journal is for your eyes only.
 There’s no need to worry about grammar, spelling, or making your entries “perfect”.
 The goal is to express yourself freely.
-Embrace mistakes and allow your thoughts to flow naturally as this authenticity is what makes journalling therapeutic.
+Let your thoughts come out as they are.
+That honesty is often what makes journalling feel helpful.

 5. Experiment with Different Styles

 There isn’t just one way to journal.
-Below are some variations.
+Below are a few approaches you can try.

 - Expressive writing: Spend 15–20 minutes writing continuously about your deepest thoughts and feelings.